emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/z80-cpu.md

 Main features of the emulator include:

 * Interpretation as an emulation technique,
-* Correct real timing of instructions,
+* T-state precise timing of instructions,
 * Ability to set clock frequency manually at run-time,
-* Emulation of all instructions including interrupts,
+* Emulation of all instructions including undocumented ones,
+* Level-triggered interrupt support (configurable interrupt duration for ZX Spectrum ULA),
+* Correct interrupt skip window after `EI` instruction,
+* Proper handling of DD/FD prefix chains,
+* Memory contention support (via bus plugins),
 * Disassembler implementation,
 * Ability to "dump" instruction history to console at run-time,
 * Support of breakpoints,